kaltura/DeveloperPortalDocs/documentation/05_Mobile-Video-Player-SDKs/Android-Getting-Started.md

 weight: 180
 ---

-To set up the Player-SDK for Android, follow these steps:
+To get started using the Android Player SDK, you will first need to install the Android SDK and Android Virtual Device (AVD), and then set up the Player SDK for Android.

+## Step 1: Install the Android SDK

+1. In the Android Studio menu, navigate to Tools > Android > SDK Manager.
+2. Click the **SDK Platforms** tab.
+3. Install at least the following required SDK levels and all levels in between:
+ * Minimum API: Android KitKat (API 19)
+ * Target API: Android M (API 23)
+4. Click the **SDK Tools** tab and install Android SDK Tools version 23.0.1 or later.

+## Step 2: Install Android Virtual Device (AVD)

+1. In the Android Studio menu, navigate to Tools > Android > AVD Manager.
+2. Click **Create Virtual Device...**.
+3. Install at least one AVD that targets Android KitKat (API 19) and above.
+To learn how to set up an AVD in Android Studio, follow the instructions in this [article](developer.android.com/guide/developing/devices/managing-avds.html).

+## Set up the Player SDK

-1. First, clone the Android SDK and make sure that it resides in the **same** folder as your application:
+1. Clone the Android SDK and make sure that it resides in the **same** folder as your application:
 	```
 	git clone https://github.com/kaltura/player-sdk-native-android.git
 	```